cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 ## The control panel

-Swipe from the right side of your screen to open the control panel.
+Swipe from the right side of your screen or on the Room Navigator to open the control panel.
 You can access the control panel whether you're in a call or not.
 If you're in a call, the panel opens on top of the call and you can check or change settings without interrupting anything.

 <img src="/doc/images/MTR/ControlPanel.png" style="width: 300px" />